 There is no permit required to purchase firearms and although there is no comprehensive firearms registration, the state police maintain a database of all handgun buyers.
 Private-party transfers of handguns must be conducted through a licensed dealer or at a county sheriff’s office, and a background check is required.
 These requirements do not apply to transfers between spouses, parents and children, or grandparents and grandchildren.

 Open carry is legal in Pennsylvania for anyone 18 or older who is legally allowed to possess a firearm.
+Be aware that the Pennsylvania Supreme Court a decision in Commonwealth of Pennsylvania v.
+Darren Montgomery, 234 A.3d 523 (PA 2020), holding that sometimes a visible firearm is a concealed firearm.
+This decision has created uncertainty about the definition of open carry.
 You will need a Pennsylvania License to Carry Firearms (LCF) or a permit/license from a state with which PA has reciprocity in order to open or conceal carry in a vehicle and to open carry in the city of Philadelphia.
 Some areas are off-limits, including schools and courthouses.

 Pennsylvania is a Castle Doctrine state and has a “stand your ground” law.
 There is no duty to retreat in your residence or any place where you have a legal right to be if confronted with a deadly weapon or an object that appears to be one.
 Under the law, the use of force against another person is justifiable if the person who acts in self-defense believes that the use of force is: “immediately necessary for the purpose of protecting himself [or herself] against the use of unlawful force by such other person on the present occasion.”